ChessWorld.net - Play Online Chess

 The Relative Pin: A Deadly Choice

-A Relative Pin occurs when a piece shields a valuable target (like a Queen or Rook) rather than the King.
-Unlike an absolute pin, the pinned piece can legally move, but doing so is usually a disaster that exposes the more valuable piece to capture.
+A Relative Pin occurs when a piece shields a valuable target—like a Queen or Rook—rather than the King.
+Unlike an absolute pin, the pinned piece can legally move, but doing so often leads to material disaster.
+This guide explains how to use relative pins to paralyze your opponent's army and force them into agonizing decisions.

 3. Xie v Yu